-- A PhD in geography, earth science, atmospheric science or cognate discipline. - Evidence of the ability to teach broadly into undergraduate science subjects and courses focused on their area of expertise. - Evidence of contributions in lecturing and tutoring; and a commitment to teaching and contributing to undergraduate and/or graduate teaching programs - Ability to improvise and adapt to new demands, including exploring and implementing different teaching methods - A potential or demonstrated capacity to initiate or contribute to service activities within the School, the Faculty of Science, and the broader professional community. - Excellent oral and written communication skills in English. - A demonstrated ability in interpersonal and organisational skills including the ability to project manage, meet deadlines, and interact with colleagues from a broad range of disciplines in a collegial, respectful and effective manner.
+- A PhD in geoscience or a related discipline. - An emerging track record of publications in one or more aspects of environmental geoscience (e.g., aqueous geochemistry, geobiology, hydrogeology, geo-energy, and remote sensing for geosciences applications, etc.), in leading international journals or other high-quality publications, relative to career opportunity. - An emerging capacity to establish collaborations and engage with a broad range of researchers nationally and internationally. - Evidence of the ability to participate in applications for external research funding from national competitive research bodies or other sources, which may include industry, government, community groups, etc. - Evidence of the ability to teach broadly into an undergraduate geoscience program, geosciences field teaching, specialist subjects in environmental geoscience, and graduate courses focused on their area of expertise. - A demonstrated capacity to supervise undergraduate and graduate research students. - A potential or demonstrated capacity to initiate or contribute to service activities within the School, the Faculty of Science, and the broader professional community. - Excellent oral and written communication skills in English. - A demonstrated ability in interpersonal and organisational skills including the ability to project manage, meet deadlines, and interact with colleagues from a broad range of disciplines in a collegial, respectful and effective manner.